-This appendix explains how to redirect or repoint your Oracle Management Agent (Management Agent), that is already communicating with an Oracle Management Service (OMS), to communicate and upload data to another OMS that is part of a different Enterprise Manager Cloud Control (Cloud Control) deployment.
+This appendix explains how to redirect or repoint your Oracle Management Agent (Management Agent), that is already communicating with an Oracle Management Service (OMS), to communicate and upload data to a different OMS that is part of a different Enterprise Manager Cloud Control (Cloud Control) deployment.

 In particular, this appendix covers the following: